FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1975/1975-07-20-harold-fieldings-sunday-night-at-the-blackpool-opera-house.md

 maintitle: Harold Fielding's Sunday Night at the Blackpool Opera House
 subtitle: Starring Lena Zavaroni
 description: Two shows at 6.10pm and 8.20pm plus a rehearsal at 2.30pm The Contract for the show was signed by Victor Zavaroni.
-media: Show Times
 post_description: Two shows at 6.10 and 8.20pm plus a rehearsal at 2.30pm
 image: /assets/images/theatres/1975-07-20-harold-fieldings-sunday-night-at-the-blackpool-opera-house-01.jpg
-categories: [Theatre, Blackpool-Opera-House, Harold-Fielding]
+categories: [Theatre, Blackpool-Opera-House, Harold-Fielding, OnThisDay20July]
 ---

 <figure class="fig3">